Rhabdomyolysis

 Rhabdomyolysis (shortened as rhabdo) is a condition in which damaged skeletal muscle breaks down rapidly.
 Symptoms may include muscle pains, weakness, vomiting, and confusion.
 There may be tea-colored urine or an irregular heartbeat.
 Some of the muscle breakdown products, such as the protein myoglobin, are harmful to the kidneys and can cause acute kidney injury.

 The muscle damage is usually caused by a crush injury, strenuous exercise, medications, or a substance use disorder.
-Other causes include infections, electrical injury, heat stroke, prolonged immobilization, lack of blood flow to a limb, or snake bites as well as intense or prolonged exercise, particularly in hot conditions.
-Statins (prescription drugs to lower cholesterol) are considered a small risk.
+Other causes include infections, seizure, electrical injury, heat stroke, prolonged immobilization, lack of blood flow to a limb, or snake bites as well as intense or prolonged exercise, particularly in hot conditions.
+Statins (a class of prescription drugs to lower cholesterol) are considered a small risk.
 Some people have inherited muscle conditions that increase the risk of rhabdomyolysis.
 The diagnosis is supported by a urine test strip which is positive for "blood" but the urine contains no red blood cells when examined with a microscope.
 Blood tests show a creatine kinase activity greater than 1000 U/L, with severe disease being above 5000±– U/L.

 The mainstay of treatment is large quantities of intravenous fluids.
 Other treatments may include dialysis or hemofiltration in more severe cases.
 Once urine output is established, sodium bicarbonate and mannitol are commonly used but they are poorly supported by the evidence.
 Outcomes are generally good if treated early.
 Complications may include high blood potassium, low blood calcium, disseminated intravascular coagulation, and compartment syndrome.

 Rhabdomyolysis is reported about 26,000 times a year in the United States.
 It is a significant problem for those injured in earthquakes, and relief efforts for such disasters often include medical teams equipped to treat survivors with rhabdomyolysis.